Sweden's parliament on 1 March 2017 approved legislation to implement transfer pricing documentation and country-by-country reporting rules.

 The new documentation requirements are effective for financial years beginning 1 April 2017 or later.
 The Master file must be prepared by the time when the tax return of the parent company is due, and the Local file must be prepared by the time the tax return of the local entity is due.

-Companies will be exempt from the requirement to file transfer pricing documentation if the year prior to the subject financial year, the company had less than 250 employees and either have reported revenues not exceeding SEK 450 million or total assets not exceeding SEK 400 million.
+Companies will be exempt from the requirement to file transfer pricing documentation if the year prior to the subject financial year, the group to which the company belongs had less than 250 employees and had either reported revenues not exceeding SEK 450 million or total assets not exceeding SEK 400 million.

 The legislation expands the scope of those taxpayers required to prepare transfer pricing documentation to include:

 Swedish companies, unlimited partnerships or permanent establishments that are not required to prepare transfer pricing documentation are nonetheless required to price all internal transactions at arm’s length.

 Also, there are new rules introduced for country-by-country (CbC) reporting and for the automatic exchange of those CbC reports with tax authorities both in the EU and in countries and jurisdictions which have signed the multilateral agreement on automatic exchange of information for CbC reports—the Multilateral Competent Authority Agreement (MCAA).

 The CbC report will be due by 31 December 2017 at the latest (pertaining to financial years commencing 1 January 2016 or later).
 Under the new rules, multinational groups for the year prior to the financial year with revenues exceeding SEK 7 billion will be required to submit certain data every year for each jurisdiction in which they are active.
 Normally, it will be the parent company of the multinational group that will submit the CbC report to the tax authority of the country where it is active.